 Faculty and Student Support

-Under faculty and student support, we are offering investment and naming opportunities in student scholarships and fellowships and faculty endowed chairs and professorships.
+Under faculty and student support, we are offering investment and naming opportunities in student scholarships and fellowships and faculty endowed professorships and chairs.

 These funds are used to support program activities, including discretionary expenditures, such as an endowed seminar series, pilot research studies, support for recruiting new faculty, alumni activities, ENTX social activities, travel for grant development, publication costs, individual student stipends, and student travel to scientific meetings.
 They can be given to support general ENTX activities or to support any one of our Strategic Focus Areas.